Rkiefe/FEMCE/README.md

 It outputs the effective, maximum and minimum $\Delta T$ and $\Delta S$ as well as its magnetization and other important results.

 ## Method
 FEMCE, as the name implies, uses the finite element method to solve a non-linear magnetostatic equation to calculate the 3D magnetic field $H$, which is considered constant on each element of the mesh.
-The non-linearity of this magnetostatics problem is approached through a variation on the Piccard iteration method.
+The non-linearity of this magnetostatics problem is handled by the Newton-Raphson method since version 1.6.
+Versions 1.5 and below use the Piccard (fixed point) iteration method.